Japanese aircraft carrier Shōhō

 Shōhō (Japanese: 祥鳳, "Auspicious Phoenix" or "Happy Phoenix") was a light aircraft carrier of the Imperial Japanese Navy.
-Originally built as the submarine support ship Tsurugizaki in the late 1930s, she was converted before the Pacific War into an aircraft carrier and renamed.
+Originally built as the submarine support ship Tsurugizaki (Japanese: 剣埼, "Sword Cape") in the late 1930s, she was converted before the Pacific War into an aircraft carrier and renamed.
 Completed in early 1942, the ship supported the invasion forces in Operation MO, the invasion of Port Moresby, New Guinea, and was sunk by American carrier aircraft on her first combat operation during the Battle of the Coral Sea on 7 May.
 Shōhō was the first Japanese aircraft carrier to be sunk during World War II.

 Design, construction and conversion

 Shōhō and her sister Zuihō were designed to be easily modified as an oil tanker, submarine tender, or aircraft carrier as needed.
 Shōhō was laid down by the Yokosuka Naval Arsenal on 3 December 1934 as the submarine tender Tsurugizaki.
 She was launched on 1 June 1935 and completed on 15 January 1939.
 Not long after the ship was initially completed, she began reconstruction as an aircraft carrier in 1941.
 Her superstructure was removed and replaced by a flight deck with a hangar for her aircraft below.
 Renamed Shōhō, the conversion was finished on 26 January 1942.

 After her conversion, Shōhō had a length of 674 ft 2 in overall.
 She had a beam of 59 ft 8 in and a draft of 21 ft 7 in.
 She displaced 11262 LT at standard load.
 As part of her conversion, her original diesel engines, which had given her a top speed of 29 kn, were replaced by a pair of destroyer-type geared steam turbine sets with a total of 52000 shp, each driving one propeller.
 Steam was provided by four Kampon water-tube boilers and Shōhō now had a maximum speed of 28 kn.
 The boilers exhausted through a single downturned starboard funnel and she carried 2600 LT of fuel oil, giving her a range of 7800 nmi at a speed of 18 kn.
 Her crew numbered 785 officers and men.

 Shōhō's flight deck was 590 ft 6 in long and had a maximum width of 75 ft 6 in.
 The ship was designed with a single hangar 406 ft 10 in long and 59 ft wide.
 The hangar was served by two octagonal centerline aircraft elevators.
 The forward elevator was 13 by 12 m in size and the smaller rear elevator measured 12 by 10.8 m.
 She had arresting gear with six cables, but she was not fitted with an aircraft catapult.
 Shōhō was a flush-deck design and lacked an island superstructure.
 She was designed to operate 30 aircraft.

 The ship's primary armament consisted of eight 40-caliber 12.7 cm Type 89 anti-aircraft (AA) guns in twin mounts on sponsons along the sides of the hull.
 Shōhō was also initially equipped with four twin 25 mm Type 96 light AA guns, also in sponsons along the sides of the hull.